Gabbiedee/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The fourth script displays the content of /etc/passwd and /etc/hosts Th fifth script displays the last 10 lines of /etc/passwd The sixth script displays the first 10 lines of /etc/passwd
+The fourth script displays the content of /etc/passwd and /etc/hosts Th fifth script displays the last 10 lines of /etc/passwd The sixth script displays the first 10 lines of /etc/passwd The seventh script displays the third line of iacta file